 • Custom-field limits and reporting gaps surface past 50 reps

 Pipedrive is the right answer for a sub-30-rep org that wants to start selling tomorrow.
 The pipeline-first interface means reps adopt without a six-week training program.
-3,044 G2 reviews land at 4.3/5; Capterra at 4.5/5 across 3,050 reviews.
+3,047 G2 reviews land at 4.3/5; Capterra at 4.5/5 across 3,050 reviews.
 Pipedrive ranks #6 in G2’s 2026 Best Sales Software list .
 Salesflare’s CRM comparison puts the user voice as ‘Pipedrive took the best parts of Salesforce and flushed the stuff that sucks.’
-Outgrow it past 50 reps; until then it is the cleanest fit we tested.
+Outgrow it past 50 reps; until then it is one of the cleanest fits in this category.

 Pipedrive visual sales pipeline interface with drag-and-drop deal stages